 Keep calm and make your move

-We hope you liked our advice on how to create the best resume in 2020.
-If you feel we forgot something important, let us know in the comments!
+We hope you liked our collection of resume tips and advice for 2020.
+If you think we forgot something important, let us know in the comments!